 We recommend comparing different deposit bond issuers with us before committing to a particular deposit bond.

 How long does it take to get a deposit bond approved?

-Getting a deposit bond is actually quite a quick and streamlined process.
+Getting a deposit bond is quite a quick and streamlined process.
 According to Deposit Bond Australia, applicants can receive their bond between four and 48 hours, depending on the complexity of the application.

 What are the risks associated with bridging loans and deposit bonds?